danielammartins/cash_in_app/README.md

 If you wish to load an external .env file, add the ``--env`` argument followed by the PATH to your .env file when initializing the laravel project via CLI.

-If there are problems with compatibility or dependencies when strarting the server, run ``composer update``.

 Steps:
 1. Clone the repo;
 2. `cd app-backend`;
 3. Start the server with `php artisan serve`

+If there are problems with compatibility or dependencies when starting the server, run ``composer update``.

 ### Testing the API with Postman
 Make sure to add the key `Accept` with the value `application/json` headers.